holgerbrandl/kalasim/docs/userguide/docs/component.md

 If the component is canceled, activated, passivated, interrupted or held the failed flag will be set as well.

-* If the component is current, always use yield self.request()
+* If the component is current, always use yield request()
 * Although theoretically possible it is not recommended to use request for non current components.

 ### wait